nicebread/meta-showdown/README.md

 - [helpers](helpers) contains some helper functions as well as some mostly unstructured supplementary analyses.
 These are not well documented.
 - [Appendices](Appendices) contains the two appendices
 - [MA-methods](MA-methods) contains all meta-analytical methods.
 All return their results in the same structured way.
-Please note that they hae been implemented for two-group t-tests, and might or might not work for other types of tests.
+Please note that they have been implemented for two-group t-tests, and might or might not work for other types of tests.
 - [sim-studies](sim-studies) contains the code for simulating the raw meta-analytical data with different true underlying effects, levels of QRP, etc.

 ## Documentation about the most relevant result files